savevsgames/Symptom_Savior/DEVELOPMENT_PLAN.md

 Progress: The AI assistant currently sends a full context object, but a concise summary string has not yet been implemented.

 #### Issue #29: Secure ElevenLabs integration by moving API key to backend
-Status: Pending
+Status: Completed
-Progress: The ElevenLabs API key is still directly used on the client-side; it needs to be moved to a backend endpoint.
+Progress: The ElevenLabs API key has been moved to the backend with new API routes for transcription and TTS.

 #### Issue #30: Add floating‑label behaviour to BaseTextInput
 Status: Completed